RADAR-base/GSoC/project-ideas/README.md

 ## Project Ideas

-### Management Portal
+### Organization and Project Archival and Export on Management Portal

+**Mentors**: nivemaham, blootvoets

-The Management Portal is a component built by the RADAR-base community to manage remote monitoring studies of participants/patients.
+**Background:** The Management Portal is a component built by the RADAR-base community to manage remote monitoring studies of participants/patients.
 It helps to manage studies, participants, data-sources and handles authentication and authorization of entities with the help of role based access control.

-**[1] Organization and Project Archival and Export**

-**Mentors**: nivemaham, blootvoets

 **Overview**: At the moment archival of organisation and project entities are not easy or possible in Management portal.